stackblitz/webcontainer-docs/docs/tutorial/6-connect-a-terminal.md

 ---
 title: &title Connect a terminal
 description: &description Your Express is up and running and the Preview window reflects the changes made through the `textarea`.
-Let's add a terminal to show the output of our running processes.
+In this step, you'll add a terminal which shows the output.
 head:
   - ['meta', {property: 'og:title', content: *title}]
   - ['meta', {property: 'og:image', content: 'https://webcontainers.io/img/og/tutorial-6_connect_a_terminal.png'}]